 12/08/2020: The school property officially transfers to Mary’s eldest daughter, Kijana Wiseman-Fusilier, M.Ed. ( www.kijana.com & WisemanCompany.com ); youngest granddaughter; Joy D. Wiseman and eldest granddaughter: LaTanya Michell Brooks, M.Ed. (www.growwithstem.com ).

-2021: The land, vacant and allowed to grow wild for over 40 years, is finally cleared by Kijana and husband Aundra Fusilier, employing the services, assistance and advice of Matt Davidson Land Management; Walker County Commissioner Danny Kuykendall; Ethel Crawford Wilson (wife of Rufus Wilson), cousins Howard Wilson, Russell Wilson; the the Kittrell-Wilson extended family--especially Mary K. Kittrell (wife of the late Edward Earl Kittrell, [Amarintha Kittrell Wilson's nephew and son of Billy & Fannie Kittrell] ); her sons Stanley and Edward Earl Kittrell Jr., contractor grandson Nate Grigsby (G2 Construction LLC), and others.
+2021: The land, vacant and allowed to grow wild for over 40 years, is finally cleared by Kijana and husband Aundra Fusilier, employing the services, assistance and advice of Matt Davidson Land Management; Walker County Commissioner Danny Kuykendall; Ethel Crawford Wilson (wife of Rufus Wilson), cousins Howard Wilson, Russell Wilson; the Kittrell-Wilson extended family--especially Mary Kittrell (wife of the late Edward Earl Kittrell, Sr., [Amarintha Kittrell Wilson's nephew and son of Billy & Fannie Kittrell] ); her sons Stanley and Edward Earl Kittrell Jr., contractor grandson Nate Grigsby (G2 Construction LLC), and others.

-2022: The land is being donated to the 2022 Earth Day festival while in the planning stages for cultivation and habitation as a renewable energy, environmentally-friendly, multi-generational homestead.
+2022: The land is donated to create the 1st annual Earth Day Music festival while in the planning stages for cultivation and habitation as a renewable energy, environmentally-friendly, multi-generational homestead.

 H-E-B, Gingartum Root Juice, Texas Coffee News, The Houston Sun, Awesome Without Borders, The Houston Informer Foundation, TexasMedieval, Dr. Winnie King, KCOH-AM, KHVL-104.9, Yummy Yummy Mongolian Grill, Texas Medieval, The Granary, ButlerWiseman, Sam’s Table Restaurant, American Flip Factory, MoShows.com, The Wiseman Company, The Huntsville Item, Dr. & Mrs. KG Belle, Judith Groudine Finkel, Michelle Paschall, The Fusilier, Kittrell, Vann and Wilson Families ...& more...

 * * *

 Copyright © 2021 The Wiseman Company for Rosenwald School Acres - All Rights Reserved.
 Information listed here is for historic, educational and entertainment purposes only.
 COMMENTS, HISTORICAL CORRECTIONS AND/OR ADDITIONS ARE APPRECIATED.

 Powered by GoDaddy